 ALSO READBritish Airways flight evacuated over security threat in Paris Recent IT outage stranding thousands to cost £80 mn: British Airways CEO Jet Airways pilots resort to 'work to roster' protest over pending dues Jet Airways flight diverted due to non-availability of taxi way Mumbai-Delhi Jet flight diverted to Ahmedabad over 'threat letter' found in plane's loo

+"Some flights will be disrupted today due to crew and aircraft being out of position following yesterday's weather.
 Please check your flight status ahead of travelling to the airport," a BA statement said.